RaymondMik/Randy_React4WordPress/README.md

 <h3>Installation guide</h3>

 <h4>1.
 Get a WordPress website</h4>
 Install a WordPress website if you haven't already.
 You can get WordPress <a href="https://wordpress.org/" target="blank">here</a>.
 From version 4.7 WordPress comes with a built-in RESTful API.
-You will just need to install <a href="https://wordpress.org/plugins/better-rest-api-featured-images/" target="blank">Better REST API Featured Images</a> plugin in order to use Randy.
 If you want to allow users to add comments through this application, add the following script <code>add_filter( 'rest_allow_anonymous_comments', '__return_true' );</code> either in your functions.php file or in a dedicated plugin.

 <h4>2.
 Get Randy</h4>